- Canary Islands

 Playa San Juan is a small fishing village in the municipality of Guia de Isora, situated somewhere in between Costa Adeje and Los Gigantes.
-In the past the entire village used to live from fishing and the tuna factory, but in the past years the place has developed and tourism is now an important part of the economy.
+In the past, the entire village used to live from fishing and the tuna factory, but in the past years the place has developed and tourism is now an important part of the economy.

-Even as we speak Playa San Juan is undergoing major modernization works, starting with the upgrade works in the main square and the demolition of the old church.
+Nowadays Playa San Juan is undergoing major modernization works, starting with the upgrade works in the main square and the demolition of the old church.
 The restoration works have started in January 2017 and once they are finished the place will have a new look, ready to meet the expectations of tourists.

 You will find many Spanish families at this beach, as it is very popular among residents.
 The crowd here is different from Playa de las Americas as there are no big hotels, mostly private apartments available to rent.